Working in the EU

 Transferring your unemployment benefit

-If you are getting unemployment benefit in one member state, you may continue to get the payment from that same country for up to 13 weeks after you move to another member state.
+If you are getting unemployment benefit (for example, Jobseeker’s Benefit and Jobseeker’s Benefit Self-Employed), you may continue to get the payment from that same country for up to 13 weeks after you move to another member state.
 You must have been getting the payment for at least 4 weeks before you can transfer it to another country.

 If you apply to transfer your benefit it will be paid directly to you.
 You must still register with the employment services of the country where you have gone to look for work within a week.
-Also you may transfer your benefit more than once while you are unemployed provided you do not exceed the maximum period of 13 weeks.
-If you do not find work, you must return to the first country within 3 months, otherwise you lose your right to unemployment benefit.
+You may transfer your benefit more than once if you are looking for work in different EU/EEA states, but you cannot exceed the maximum period of 13 weeks.

 If you are leaving Ireland to move to Northern Ireland or Britain your Social Welfare Local Office will issue you with the Form U2 (formerly Form E303) which you take to the UK social services.
 If you are moving to another EU country, the Department of Social Protection will send the U2 form to your new address in that EU country.

 All EU nationals working in another EU country have the right to live there.
-You do not need a residence permit.
-You have the same working conditions as citizens of the country you are working in, including pay, dismissal, hours of work, discrimination, maternity leave and health and safety at work.
+You have the right to the same working conditions as citizens of the country you are working in, including pay, dismissal, hours of work, discrimination, maternity leave and health and safety at work.

 In principle, you are insured for social security purposes in the country you work in.
 You, and in certain circumstances, your family are entitled to the same social security benefits as citizens of the country in which you work.
 These rights cover sickness and maternity benefits, disability, old-age and survivor's benefits, benefits for accidents at work, occupational illness, death and unemployment, as well as family allowances.
 You have to pay the same level of contributions as host country citizens.
 You cannot be excluded from benefits on grounds of nationality, for reasons of residence, or for any other discriminatory reason.